VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/latex.md

 {{< /columns >}}

 Of course, it can both be much simpler and much more complex than this.
 On the simple side, basic {{< katex >}}\LaTeX{{< /katex >}} supports just writing a paragraph with no special symbols or commands, just basic text, and this will be rendered normally.
 On the 'middling' side, you'll see {{< katex >}}\LaTeX{{< /katex >}} figures, tables, and citations, which allow you to do things like easily make a figure add `\label{fig:my_thing}`to it, then reference in the text with code like `\ref{fig:my_thing}`, making it so if you add a figure later you don't have to go back and increment all following figure references by one.
-The syntax can get a bit brutal though, so using tools like [tablesgenerator.com](https://www.tablesgenerator.com) and [detexify](https://detexify.kirelabs.org/classify.html) can be a life saver.
+The syntax can get a bit brutal, though, so using tools like [tablesgenerator.com](https://www.tablesgenerator.com) and [detexify](https://detexify.kirelabs.org/classify.html) can be a lifesaver.
 There's also https://mathpix.com (or [pix2tex (GitHub)](https://github.com/lukas-blecher/LaTeX-OCR) if you have the skill to set it up) {{< smalltext >}}Related, [normcap](https://github.com/dynobo/normcap) is pretty useful too{{< /smalltext >}}

 You'll probably end up googling how to do most things in {{< katex >}}\LaTeX{{< /katex >}}, find that a lot of things don't really sit where you want them to ("Why is this figure in the wrong spot?"), and end up using a lot of packages to write it.
 Frustratingly, most of the desktop {{< katex >}}\LaTeX{{< /katex >}} clients suck, so it seems most people just use [Overleaf](https://www.overleaf.com/) now, which does have a free tier, but is a paid web-app.
 Fortunately, it actually works incredibly well and has very nice Google-docs like multi-user features.

 While writing can be hard, it's worth doing it right: I particularly like [using annotated equations](https://github.com/synercys/annotated_latex_equations) (or like [this](https://twitter.com/AndiH/status/1481170553218252804/photo/1)) and using [margin notes](https://www.overleaf.com/learn/latex/Margin_notes) though it's likely that neither would be accepted in all academic contexts.
-Generally, just keep in mind you're goal is convey as much information as clearly as you can in as few words as possible.
+Generally, just keep in mind, your goal is to convey as much information as clearly as you can in as few words as possible.

 {{< columns >}}